souravspradeep/employee-task-tracker/README.md

 - **No Audit Trail:** Changes to tasks and employees are not logged for audit purposes (though `updated_at` timestamps are tracked).
 - **Limited Error Handling:** API responses don't include detailed error codes or messages in all cases.
 - **Single Database Instance:** The application uses a single PostgreSQL instance without replication or backup strategy.
-- **Frontend Not Updated:** The frontend has not been updated to handle authentication.
-Manual API calls or frontend updates needed for login/register UI.
 - **No Password Reset:** Users cannot reset their passwords via email or other mechanisms.
 - **No User Management UI:** Admin cannot manage user roles through the UI.